Step 7.3

 Remember:

-• Note down your thoughts so you can relay it to other family members.
+• Note down your thoughts so you can relay them to other family members.

 Ask questions about specific topics